axonasif/axonasif/thoughts/Mood.md

 ---
 Let's do a fun experiment!
 Let's see if I can track my mood everyday.
 Here goes nothing!

+# Thursday, October 30, 2025

+Today is a mess!
+Woke up really late, struggled to sleep at night, but still trying my best.
 # Friday, October 31, 2025

-Feeling overwhelmed, struggling to focus, just want to do nothing.
+Feeling overwhelmed, struggling to focus, just want to do nothing but I have to push it through.